marty-oehme/page/src/content/blog/2019-01-29-automate-testing-publishing-hugo-blog/index.md

 ---
 title: "Automated Testing and Publishing This Hugo Blog"
-description: "Setting up an automatic deployment to Netlify, GitLab Pages, or your own server"
+description: "Automatic deployment to Netlify, GitLab Pages, or your own server"
 pubDate: 2019-01-29T13:20:01+01:00
 weight: 10
 tags: